d2l-ai/d2l-en/STYLE_GUIDE.md

 1. Say we want to edit and test MXNet code in xx.md, run `d2lbook activate default xx.md`.
 Then code of other frameworks is deactivated in xx.md.
 2. Open xx.md using Jupyter notebook, edit code and use "Kernel -> Restart & Run All" to test code.
 3. Run `d2lbook activate all xx.md` to re-activate code of all the frameworks.
 Then git push.

-4. Likewise, `d2lbook activate pytorch xx.md` will only activate PyTorch code in xx.md.
+Likewise, `d2lbook activate pytorch/tensorflow xx.md` will only activate PyTorch/TensorFlow code in xx.md.